threefoldtech/js-sdk/tests/loadtesting/README.md

 - `r` The rate per second in which users are spawned (obligatory)
 - `h` Host to load test (obligatory)
 - `p` Path for python script which uses locust in load testing (obligatory)
+- `n` Number of port used in the request, default is 8000 (optional)

 ##### Examples
 - Help